itential/ipctl/docs/configuration-reference.md

 Any configuration value included in the `repository` section can be overridden with environment variables prefixed with `IPCTL_REPOSITORY_<NAME>_<KEY>`.
-For instace, to override the `reference` configuration value for the repository named `assets`, the environment variable would be `IPCTL_REPOSITORY_ASSETS_REFERENCE`.
+For instance, to override the `reference` configuration value for the repository named `assets`, the environment variable would be `IPCTL_REPOSITORY_ASSETS_REFERENCE`.